Dogs have been used in law enforcement and police work going as far back as the 5th Century.

 A working Labrador is a lean, fast-moving machine whose diet is always optimized to maintain its best health.

 5. Doberman Pinscher

-Bloodhound dog breed was especially great when locating missing children, because they don’t look intimidating, aren't aggressive and really like kids.
+Bloodhound dog breed was especially great when locating missing children because they don’t look intimidating, aggressive, and really like kids.

 7. Bouvier des Flandres

 While they may not look like it from certain angles (and, likely, you haven't heard of them as being among police dog breeds), these large dogs have been used as protection and service dogs for many decades.